 - Heat oil in a wide pan, add chilies and fry for 2 to 3 mins, set aside to cool.

-- Fry peanuts in the same pan till they are roasted well.
+- Fry peanuts in the same pan till they are roasted well to golden.
 Set aside to cool.

-- Transfer all the ingredients to a jar and grind to smooth with enough water.
+- Transfer all the ingredients to a blender jar and grind to smooth chutney with enough water.